David Kear (geologist): Career

 Kear worked at the New Zealand Geological Survey (NZGS) from 1948 to 1974.
 He was district geologist at Ngāruawāhia between 1949 and 1958, and at Auckland from 1958 to 1965.
 He served as chief economics geologist from 1963 and 1967, and was director of the NZGS from 1967 to 1974.

 In 1974, Kear was appointed assistant director-general of the New Zealand Department of Scientific and Industrial Research from 1974, and as director general from 1980 to 1983, when he retired.

 Kear wrote more than 125 scientific papers and books on New Zealand and Western Samoan geology and volcanology.
 He served as vice president of the Royal Society of New Zealand from 1975 to 1979, and president of the Geological Society of New Zealand from 1959 to 1960.

 Honours

 Kear was elected a Fellow of the Australasian Institute of Mining and Metallurgy in 1964, and a Fellow of the Royal Society of New Zealand in 1973.
 In the 1983 Queen's Birthday Honours, Kear was appointed a Companion of the Order of St Michael and St George.

 Later life and death

-In retirement, Kear lived in Ohope, In 2009, he was one of six New Zealanders who signed an open letter from 141 international scientists to the Secretary-General of the United Nations, Ban Ki-moon, skeptical of the available evidence for anthropogenic global warming and challenging the UNFCC and the 2009 United Nations Climate Change Conference to provide further evidence to support the scientific consensus on climate change.
+In retirement, Kear lived in Ōhope, In 2009, he was one of six New Zealanders who signed an open letter from 141 international scientists to the Secretary-General of the United Nations, Ban Ki-moon, skeptical of the available evidence for anthropogenic global warming and challenging the UNFCC and the 2009 United Nations Climate Change Conference to provide further evidence to support the scientific consensus on climate change.

 Kear died in Auckland on 5 March 2019, having been predeceased by his wife, Joan, in 2013.